 You might have seen some outsourcing websites where freelancers can register, bid, and apply for jobs posted up by companies and individuals around the world.
-People Per Hour, 3desk, Fiverr, Guru, oDesk and Elance are just a few of those sites but there are a ton out there if you look.
-But do these types of websites actually lead to paid work?
+Upwork, People Per Hour, 3desk, Fiverr, Guru, and oDesk are just a few of those sites but there are many more out there.
+But do online job sites actually lead to paid work for Virtual Assistants?

 My experience of freelancing job sites

-I know a Digital Animator who gets clients from a specialist niche job site, but I think the problem with the more mainstream sites is there’s so many generalists competing against each other and you’d have to spend so much time writing proposals and bidding, you’d never get any other work done.
+I know a Digital Animator who gets clients from a specialist niche job site, but I think the problem with the more mainstream job sites is there are so many generalists competing against each other and you have to spend so much time writing proposals and bidding, you’d never actually get any work done.

 Cheap as chips and paying peanuts

 They know they can hire someone willing to undercut everyone else or someone living in a country with a lower cost of living who can afford to do the job for half the price of everyone else – and this leaves you out of the running unless you’re willing to undervalue and underprice what you do.

 And a professional business owner should never do that.

 I personally think it’s much better to do your own thing, market yourself as a professional and go after clients you want to work with rather than sitting around hoping to get picked and taking part in a demeaning race to the bottom.

 I think a Virtual Assistant should be proactive and decide who they want to work with and what tasks they want to undertake, instead of feeling like they need to take on every piece of work they’re offered because they can’t afford not to.